ahmadsheikhi89/Freeipa-AD-Trust-install/README.md

 grep ^services /etc/sssd/sssd.conf
 grep ^sudoers  /etc/nsswitch.conf

-sssctl user-show 'MATIRAN\a.sheikhi'
+sssctl user-show 'TEST\a.sheikhi'     # NetBIOS prefix example id 'TEST\a.sheikhi'
-id 'MATIRAN\a.sheikhi'
-sudo -l -U 'MATIRAN\a.sheikhi'
+sudo -l -U 'TEST\a.sheikhi'

-sudo -l -U 'MATIRAN\m.hadadian'   # expect no sudo if not in group
+sudo -l -U 'TEST\m.hadadian'   # expect no sudo if not in group
 ```

-Example outputs (as in your test):
+Example outputs you observed:

 ```
 getent group linux-admin
-linux-admin:*:55000:m.feizabadi@matiran.local,a.beryani@matiran.local,a.sheikhi@matiran.local
+linux-admin:*:55000:m.feizabadi@test.local,a.beryani@test.local,a.sheikhi@test.local

-User a.sheikhi@matiran.local may run the following commands on prometheus-srv:
+User a.sheikhi@test.local may run the following commands on prometheus-srv:
 (ALL : ALL) ALL
 ```